Update on January 14, 2024

 Yes, the ruins are interesting and in an incredible setting, but small children won’t have the patience for walking through them.
 Older kids and teens who have studied Roman history will find the area worth a visit.

-Eating in Sirmione With Kids
+Tips on Eating in Sirmione With Kids

 Pack a Picnic Lunch